 - Pier 39 – Fisherman’s Wharf is a touristy time-killer but Pier 39 is awesome.

 From Muir Woods to Carmel by the Sea, San Francisco is an awesome central location for experiencing some of the most beautiful parks, beaches, and hikes available in the United States.

 - Day trip – 17 Mile Drive, Carmel by the Sea

 - Attraction – Muir Woods

 San Francisco is an eclectic destination with something for everyone, though I wouldn’t recommend it for young kids.
 I found the city to be a great central location with a variety of shopping and dining options.
-The areas I enjoyed the most were further away from the Mission and Financial Districts, and outside the city.
-In the city, my favorite stops were Lands End, Golden Gate Park and Twin Peaks.
+However, the areas I enjoyed the most were outside the city.
+Within San Fransisco, my favorite stops were Lands End, Golden Gate Park, and Twin Peaks.